What Does The Marketing Landscape Look Like Today?

 It has continuously reshaped how marketers reach their audiences and sell their products.

-The rise and prevalence of blog, email, social media, and search engine marketing across the big and small industries can all be attributed to the digital age.
+The rise and prevalence of blog, email, social media marketing, and search engine marketing across the big and small industries can all be attributed to the digital age.

-Also, these traits are what employers want to see in resumes when looking for the right candidate for marketing team roles.
+Also, these traits are what employers want to see in resumes when looking for the right candidate for marketing team roles and various marketing jobs.

 Do you want to take advantage of this opportunity?